|Summer Camp CPR||Babysitter’s Training||CPR in your House|

 The First Aid Certification is valid for three (3) years, and the CPR & AED (Adults, Children and Infants) Certification is valid for two (2) years from the training date.
 Basic Life Support Certification is valid for two years.
 Blood Borne and Airborne Certification expires after one year.

-CPR means Cardiopulmonary Resuscitation, and is performed by compressing the sternum (breast bone) deep (about 1/3 of the depth of the chest) and fast (at least 100 times per minute), without taking the hand off the chest, to keep vital organs oxygenated as long as possible.
+CPR means Cardiopulmonary Resuscitation, and is performed by compressing the sternum (breast bone) deep (about 1/3 of the depth of the chest for children and infants, but NOT for adults) and fast (at least 100 times per minute but not more than 120), without taking the hand off the chest, to keep vital organs oxygenated as long as possible.

 According to the 2015 Guidelines, the compressions need to be done as sets of 30 compressions (pumps, down and up), followed by two breaths (the breaths should take less than 5 seconds), then 30 compressions, two breaths, 30 compressions, two breaths, and so on, until the Paramedics (EMT) arrive and take over.

 The compressions (pumping) should force the chest go down at least 2″ for adults, about 2″ for children, and about 1.5″ for infants, at a pace between 100 and 120 per minute.